 Welcome to the September 2021 issue of our Residence Barbados Property & Island Newsletter.
 This edition is once again packed with news from the island including the launch of a farm-to-table concept restaurant in Speightstown, a new flight service from Edinburgh to Barbados and the return of tourism to the island after the pandemic.

 Looking for property here in Barbados?
 We have some amazing properties for sale at Royal Westmoreland, O2 Beach Club & Spa and The Crane Private Residences.
-There is also some exciting property news from Apes Hill Golf & Beach Club too.
+There is also some exciting property news in May from Apes Hill Golf & Beach Club too.
 And don’t forget to check out our new website!

 Have you browsed our new RB website?

 The new Residence Barbados website is now live!
 After months of development and working closely with our partners, we are delighted the complete website is open and ready for visitors.

 The website is divided into several distinct areas for those looking for property inspiration, information, and plenty of images.

 First, you can find out what is available on the island’s various resort communities.
 Click on the community from the Homepage, and you’ll find all the property and land and build opportunities available on each.

 Want to dig a little deeper and find out more about each community?
 Click on the LEARN MORE button in the top banner of each community page.
 You’ll find out what amenities and facilities are available, where the community is located, and a little background history as well.